-This is a more analytical approach to my post on the Dinner Bargain of 1790.
+This is a more analytical approach to my post on the Dinner Bargain of 1790 that depicted the drama between Secretary of Treasury Hamilton and his political rivals over proposals to resolve state war debts and set up a national bank.
 Check out that post for a refresher on the story!

-The following will look at the bargaining process among the Founding Fathers from a game theory perspective.
+This piece will look at the bargaining process between the Federalists, led by Alexander Hamilton, and anti-Federalist coalition, from a game theory perspective.
 There are several aspects to consider:

 The Chicken dilemma game is one type of game that illustrates the showdown between Hamilton and his opposition.
 It’s like a modern-day version of political logrolling or horse trade.
 In Chicken, each player has two strategies: swerve or go straight.
 Each play does not have a dominating strategy, unlike a prisoner’s dilemma game.
 Each player adopts a counter-coordination strategy against the opponent.
 If the Player 2 swerves, then Player 1 would go straight.
 If Player 2 goes straight, then Player 1 would swerve.
 Each player is testing each other’s patience and stays resolve until the other player gives up and back out.